What Are Alternative Pain Management Options?

 - Spinal manipulation – This is generally performed by a chiropractor, as spinal manipulation is often a part of chiropractic care.
 The practitioner typically uses their hands to apply a specific amount of force directly to the spine.

-- Dietary supplements – Our bodies may benefit from consuming some substances we may not be getting in our diet, such as natural herbs, vitamins, minerals, fish oil, and probiotics.
+- Dietary supplements – Our bodies may benefit from consuming some substances we may not be getting in our diets, such as natural herbs, vitamins, minerals, fish oil, and probiotics.
 These are typically in a tablet or capsule form and taken regularly.
 There are many types, brands, sources, and dosages available.
 It’s important to let all your healthcare providers know about any supplements you take.
 Certain supplements may interact badly with medicines or specific medical conditions.

 - Lifestyle changes – These can involve adding or removing certain habits from your daily life.
 For example, you may consider beginning an exercise regimen, drinking more water each day, or getting more sleep each night.
 You may also consider reducing or eliminating certain habits, such as smoking, eating sweets, or drinking coffee.